We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 When it comes to galleries for displaying multiple images on your site, GoDaddy provides 8 types of gallery out of the box that will cover most use cases for basic stores.

 Out of the box, Shopify lets you add collages, banners and slideshows to pages which allow you to display multiple images in a reasonably flexible way.
-If these don’t meet your requirements, Shopify’s app store gives you access to more than 200 gallery apps (many of them free).
+If these don’t meet your requirements, Shopify’s app store gives you access to over 220 gallery apps (many of them free).

 So overall, if you want a big range of options for image galleries, Shopify is the better choice.
 But when it comes to editing your images, it’s a win for GoDaddy.